 A medium vehicle tire lift is used to tow buses or medium-weight vehicles.
-Consult the accessory nameplate for its indicated capacity.
 This accessory is inserted on the T-head of the T-bar and secured in place with locking pins.
 It can be installed at different positions on the T-head of the T-bar to fit vehicles of different widths.
 The positions of the angled plates can also be adjusted to fit tires of various sizes.